Specify Download and Installation

 Beginning with release 6.7.02 (28 March 2019), Specify requires the Java 8 Runtime Environment from Amazon known as Amazon “Corretto”.
 This is a change from using Oracle’s Java 8 runtime package (JRE) due to changes in Oracle’s licensing terms that make updates and patches no longer free to use for Specify or other non-personal applications.
 We have provided detailed guidance on this switch from Oracle’s Java JRE to Amazon’s here.
 Please review that document and consult with your IT systems support group for any strategy your institution may have to respond to Oracle’s new licensing terms for Java.
 Amazon Corretto 8 is a 100% compatible JRE package based on the same source code as Oracle’s JRE, and Amazon has committed to licensing Corretto at no cost and to keep it updated, indefinitely.
 Amazon’s JRE package Corretto 8 enables Specify to run identically on Windows, Linux and macOS workstations.
 Corretto 11 is not yet supported or compatible with Specify (April 2020).

-Apple users should use this guide for installing MySQL:
+Debian-based Linux users should use this guide for installing Specify 6:

-- Specify Wizard step-by-step instructions for creating a new collection database after MySQL and Specify are installed.
+- Specify Wizard step-by-step instructions for creating a new collection database after MariaDB/MySQL and Specify are installed.
 (PDF)

 Installation Packages for Specify 6.8.01